aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/customxmlshape/_index.md

 ```

 Formats some characters with the font setting.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use Shape.FormatCharacters(int startIndex, int length, Font font, StyleFlag flag) method.
 This property will be removed 12 months later since March 2016.
 Aspose apologizes for any inconvenience you may have experienced.

 **Parameters:**
 | Parameter | Type | Description |